Frequently Asked Questions About Social Security Disability

 What If My Child’s Disability Will Prevent Future Gainful Employment?

 Is your “adult child” unmarried, age 18 or older and was disabled before the age of 22?
 Your disabled young adult may qualify for Supplemental Security Income (SSI).
 We invite you to contact our firm to discuss your options for helping your child apply for income.
 If one parent is retired on SSRI or disabled and receiving SSDI, your disabled adult child may draw increased benefits on the record of that parent.

 What Is The Cost To Consult With A Social Security Attorney?

-At The Johnson Law Firm LLC, we offer free consultations to discuss your SSDI/SSI matter.
+At The Johnson Law Firm LLC, we offer consultations to discuss your SSDI/SSI matter.
 We have over 30 years of experience helping New Jersey residents get the income they need when they are unable to work.
 Call our office in Freehold at 732-333-8751 or email us to schedule a consultation with a knowledgeable lawyer.